lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 A Mail Listener is a component with two methods, `before()` and `after()`.
 You can have other methods in your listener component, but Lucee will only call these two.

-Also Mail listener can be a struct (that has a keys before/after with closure as value) OR closure (that triggered after the sending mails)
+Also Mail listener can be a struct (that has a keys before/after with closures as value) OR closure (that triggered after the sending mails).

 ```luceescript
 this.mail.listener = {